Installomator/Installomator/MDM/README.md

 - App service Auto-install.sh
 - App VFA.sh

 Here you can use scripts for Self Service (SS) or for Auto-install.
-THere will be a difference in how many notifications will be used and maybe handling of blocking processes.
+There will be a difference in how many notifications will be used and maybe handling of blocking processes.

-What is also differentiated is what kind of app it is.
-Is it of the kind of browser, that can often have critical security fixes, then we don’t want the user to postpone the installation, wheras a normal app can wait.
-A service app do not have to ask before installing, and should be able to install regardsliess if the app is currently running.
+`browser-security`: For an app like a web browser, you'll want the install performed right away, so there isn't a deferral option.
+`normal`: The user can defer the update.
+`service`: These are apps where we don't need to ask the user to allow the update.
+Menu bar apps and utilities would fall under this category.

 ## “App-install SS with swiftDialog and dockutil”-folder